keemo09/keemo09/README.md

 # About me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m an Passionate Backend-Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript.
+- 💻 I use daily: .py, .sql
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with building awesome Sowtware Desings.
-- 💬 Ask me about ...
+- 💬 Ask me about Coding, Pc building, Gaming
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - 🧑‍💻 Tech I work on: